Jash-Bohare/CleanChain/README.md

-# This is frontend branch
+# This is a frontend branch.